burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 6. fallthrough Attribute
-In C/C++ language in `switch` construction, if not explicitly use `break` instruction, instruction flow will fall through after the first `case` statement without reevaluating the predicate.
-The C++17 added a language feature to signal to the compiler and the person reading your code that you are intentionally using a fallthrough.
+In C/C++ language in `switch` construction, if not explicitly use `break` instruction, instruction flow will fall through the first `case` statement without reevaluating the predicate.

+The C++17 added a language feature to signal to the compiler and the person reading your code that you are intentionally using a fall through.
 Example:
 ```cpp
 switch (number)
 {